cain/cain/README.md

-Hi, a sydney frontend developer from Sydney :)
+frontend developer from Sydney :)